Careers and Employability Service

 The publishing industry is a term used to describe all the elements that contribute to the creation, acquisition, editing, marketing, sales and distribution of information to the public.

 A wide range of roles are available.
-For some roles it may benefit to have a postgraduate qualification or additional skills and experience.
 The majority of roles are open to students from all subject areas, with a passion and proven interest for the publishing industry.

 Watch our webinars with publishing professionals